bbadzioch/ubgrade/README.md

 * `gradebook`: The name of the gradebook file.
 This file needs to be located in the main grading directory.
 If `None` it will be assumed that the file name is `gradebook.csv`

+* `rotate`: This argument can be an integer (a multiple of 90) giving the angle by which all pages of pdf files should rotated clockwise to bring them to the correct orientation.
+If `None`, the angle of rotation of each file will be automatically detected, using the assumption that on a correctly oriented page the QR code is located in the upper right corner.
+The  automatic angle detection will check the angle of rotation for each pdf file separately, but all pages in a given file will be rotated by the same angle.

 * `batch`: Boolean.
 By default, if the function encounters pages where QR code or person number which be read, it will ask the user to enter this